 Consistency is the key to developing a brand identity.
 Don’t forget that these are big decisions that impact your company’s perception, and it is okay to take your time with this.
 It would be best if you felt confident about the name and logo.
 Before settling on a name, ensure a website domain is available for this particular company name.

 Luckily the required skillset isn’t all too unique when it comes to finding employees.
 Most of the services can be completed by individuals with a mild understanding of construction principles.
 The great news doesn’t stop there.
 As a garage door repair business, you may also want to think about garage door installation.
 Repairs will certainly cover the majority of your workload.
 Ambitious owners who also want to install doors can do so with minor inconveniences to your plan.

 As previously mentioned, garage door repair will remain the major focus.
 This encompasses a few specific issues.
 The first problem potential customers will look to get fixed is mechanical issues.
-Most of the mechanical issues deal with motor repair and replacement.
+Most of the mechanical garage door issues deal with motor repair and replacement.

 Be Prepared for Anything

 Garage doors can operate on a few different systems.
 Whether a chain system, belt system, or screw drive system, be prepared to encounter different styles.
 What’s interesting about garage doors is their modernity range.
 Modern products, such as smart garage doors, are the new industry trend.
 You will undoubtedly encounter several customers looking to modernize their system.
 This is another great service to offer.